3tack-Underflow/PlagueSimulation/README.md

 1) Run sql/c2_createTables.sql and sql/c2_populateTables.sql using MySQL to create and load the sample database.
 2) Run sql/deleteTables.sql to delete the tables.
+3) We used the CreatePool function inside Express to connect to database with following settings: \
+    host: '23.91.84.211'\
+    user: 'cs'\
+    pass: 'cs348'\
+    database: 'user_schema'

 # How to Run Working Database-Driven Application